DISCIPLINE ROAD MAP INFOGRAPHIC (Text Alternative)

 - Recommend diversion to a practice and professionalism enhancement program.

 - Recommend deferral of grievance committee review until conclusion of a parallel criminal or civil case.

 - Find probable cause.

-- If grievance committee finds probable cause to believe that discipline is warranted, the Bar counsel will file formal complaint against lawyer with Supreme Court of Florida.
+- If the grievance committee finds probable cause to believe that discipline is warranted, Bar counsel will file a formal complaint against the lawyer with the Supreme Court of Florida.

 - Most lawyer discipline cases are settled without a trial.
-However, lawyer may contest the complaint.
-If that happens, case moves to trial phase
+However, the lawyer may contest the complaint.
+If that happens, case moves to the trial phase.

 STOP: Grievance committee finds no probable cause, or issues a letter of advice or diversion.
 Case is closed.